ds4geo/ds4geo/Course Information.md

 * between 07/10/2020 and 9/12/2020 inclusive (10 sessions)
 * in the Geology Institute Schausammlung

 The course will be taught interactively, so a laptop with an up-to-date web-browser and an internet connection (e.g. to the university wifi) **must** be brought to each lecture.
+Participants should also bring writing materials (pens and paper).

 A Google account is required for the in-class excercises and homework assignments.
 If you do not have one, and are not able/willing to get one, please contact the course instructor (X(at).uibk.ac.at) as early as possible.